 Hearing health plays an important role in maintaining quality of life long-term.

-While many strategies for “healthy aging” exist, the newest evidence points to the crucial role that hearing health plays in ensuring your wellbeing.
+While many strategies for “healthy ageing” exist, recent evidence points to the crucial role that hearing health plays in ensuring your wellbeing.

 Better hearing starts in the brain.
 Your brain processes and interprets the sounds your ears receive.
 When you have hearing loss, your brain doesn’t receive all the sound information it needs to understand what is being said.
 It therefore spends more energy trying to fill in the blanks.
 A growing body of evidence shows that cognitive decline is significantly accelerated when you have hearing loss and don’t use hearing aids.
 As conversations become difficult and exhausting, you may start to withdraw and avoid the social connections that are so important to brain health.